 Fraud can be minimised through carefully designed and consistently operated management procedures, which deny opportunities for fraud.
-Staff must comply with and should receive training on Wee chicks Fitness CIC / Wee Chicks Ltd Financial procedures including policies on segregation of duties, data security and conflict of interest, and any other financial regulations.
+Staff must comply with and should receive training on Wee Chicks Financial procedures including policies on segregation of duties, data security and conflict of interest, and any other financial regulations.
 A continuous review of systems by internal audit may deter attempted fraud and should result in continuous improvements.
 The risk of fraud should be a factor in internal audit plans.